Multiple cars may be caught in landslide in Nara Prefecture

-Multiple cars may have been caught in a landslide that occurred in Nara Prefecture on Saturday, with police and fire authorities continuing searches for those involved on Sunday.
+Multiple cars may have been caught in a landslide that occurred in Nara Prefecture on Saturday, with police and fire authorities continuing searches on Monday for those affected.

 At around 8:55 p.m. on Saturday, the police received an emergency call that a car had been trapped in a landslide along National Route 169, in the village of Shimokitayama in Nara.